ishithakur/ishithakur/README.md

 ###
 The glass is neither half empty, nor half full.
 It has several genomes!🧬 <br>
 Hi there, I am Ishi, an undergraduate student pursuing **Biotechnology Engineering** from Delhi Technological University (formerly DCE) 🎓<br>
-I'm currently working on a few interesting Bioinformatics researches and methodologies, focused on **Molecular Docking (ADMET) and BLAST**.🖥️ <br>
+I'm currently working on a few interesting Bioinformatics researches and methodologies, focused on **Molecular Docking (ADMET) and BLAST**.<br>
-Previously, I have worked upon **Web Development and Database Development** projects based on HTML, CSS, JS, SQL and Python.<br>
+Previously, I have worked upon **Web Development and Database Development** projects based on HTML, CSS, JS, SQL and Python.🖥️<br>
 Immensely passionate about solving problems on **Medicine and Healthcare** using knowledge of **Biotechnology** and **Computer Science**.🔬 <br>

 <!--